-Managerial communication is the process by which a manager in an organization share ideas or information with other managers or members of their team.
-Depending on how well it is done managerial communication has a great impact on the staff morale, achievement of company goals and organizational culture.
+Managerial communication is the process by which a manager in an organization shares ideas or information with other managers or members of their team.
+Depending on how well it is done managerial communication has a great impact on the staff morale, the achievement of company goals, and organizational culture.

 Upward communication is the opposite of downward communication, it comes from the employees and goes to the management.
 It is important because it helps staff communicate with their leaders and helps managers be in touch with what is going on below.

 Managerial communication can be put into two categories: